nvidia-cosmos/cosmos-reason1/docs/CLI.md

 ### List config

 ```
-cosmos algo config -ch localhost -cp 8000
+cosmos-reason1 algo config -ch localhost -cp 8000
 ```

-This will output the config of cosmos.
+This will output the config of cosmos reason1.

 ### List NCCL info

 ```
-cosmos nccl ls -ch localhost -cp 8000
+cosmos-reason1 nccl ls -ch localhost -cp 8000
 ```

 This will list the NCCL info stored in controller.